-All teachers, mandatory reporters and all other staff at Catholic Regional College, Caroline Springs will be made aware of and receive training in relation to their mandatory reporting obligations.
+All teachers, mandatory reporters and all other staff at Catholic Regional College Caroline Springs will be made aware of and receive training in relation to their mandatory reporting obligations.
+The school's procedures and process for ensuring that staff are aware of their obligations and the consequences for failing to comply with those obligations are set out in Child Abuse Support Resource 3.

-Responding to and reporting child abuse concerns
+Responding to and reporting child protection concerns

-The approach to responding to and reporting child abuse concerns in the joint protocol incorporates Four Critical Actions for Schools: Responding to Incidents, Disclosures and Suspicions of Child Abuse become aware of a child abuse incident - that is, when a child is experiencing, or is at risk of experiencing, abuse.
-The staff member must ensure that they act promptly and thoroughly in their response.
+The approach to responding to and reporting child protection concerns in the joint protocol incorporates Four Critical Actions for Schools: Responding to Incidents, Disclosures and Suspicions of Child Abuse (refer to Child Abuse Support Resource 1).

-At Catholic Regional College, Caroline Springs, a staff member must take any complaint or concern relating to child abuse seriously.
-They must act, and follow the Four Critical Actions, as soon as they
+At Catholic Regional College Caroline Springs, a staff member must act, and follow the Four Critical Actions, as soon as they become aware of a child protection incident - that is, when a child is experiencing, or is at risk of experiencing, abuse.

-Becoming aware of a child abuse incident
+Becoming aware of a child protection incident